Overview of the Vietnam coconut shell charcoal market

 Raw coconut shell charcoal is produced from coconut shells through a heating process in a kiln under controlled temperature and oxygen conditions.
 This type of charcoal usually has irregular sizes, undergoes no further processing, and is mainly used in industrial sectors or as raw material to produce other products.

-Charcoal Used for BBQ
+Charcoal used for BBQ

 If you are importing charcoal for restaurants or BBQ chains, choose lump charcoal or briquettes that have: